Making great literacy lessons easy. Why join Plazoom?

 That’s no reason to give up on the idea altogether, though.
 We have compiled a collection of lively podcasts from published children’s authors designed to be used in primary schools.

-As well as containing the words, tips and ideas of the writers themselves, these resources include teacher notes, PowerPoints, planning grids, writing sheets and display items.
+As well as containing the words, tips and ideas of the writers themselves, our Author in your Classroom podcasts come with free teacher notes, PowerPoints, planning grids, writing sheets and display items.

 But there is so much more you could do with your World Book Day celebrations.
 For a wealth of ideas covering the whole school, look no further than our free World Book Day activities pack.